 - Preheat oven to 350 degrees.

-- In a large mixing bowl, whisk together the eggs and vanilla, powdered monkfruit, heavy cream, and water.
+- In a large mixing bowl, cream together the eggs and vanilla, powdered monkfruit, heavy cream, and water.
 Set aside.

 - In another mixing bowl, whisk together the coconut flour baking powder, salt, and cinnamon.